rfcs/crypto-conditions/src/spec/crypto-conditions.md

 ### Parameter: Subtypes (subtypes)

 The subtypes parameter indicates the types of conditions that are subtypes of the condition represented by the URI.
-The value MUST be a comma seperated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).
+The value MUST be a comma-separated list of names from the [Crypto-Condition Type Registry](#crypto-conditions-type-registry).

-The list MUST exclude the type of the root crypto-condition. i.e. The value of the fpt parameter should not appear in the list of types provided as the value of the subtypes parameter.
+The subtypes list MUST exclude the type of the root crypto-condition.
+Specifically, the value of the `fpt` parameter should not appear in the list of subtypes.

-The list MUST be ordered by the type id value of each type, in ascending order. i.e. preimage-sha-256 MUST appear before prefix-sha-256.
+For example, if a threshold condition contains another threshold condition as well as a prefix condition, then its URI query parameters would appear like this:

+    ni:///...?cost=30&fpt=threshold-sha-256&subtypes=prefix-sha-256

+Notice that the `subtypes` parameter does not contain `threshold-sha-256` because that type is already indicated in the `fpt` parameter.

-The commas in the list should be treated as reserved characters per [RFC3986](#RFC3986)and not be percent encoded when used as list delimiters in the subtypes parameter.
+The commas in the list should be treated as reserved characters per [RFC3986](#RFC3986) and MUST not be percent encoded when used as list delimiters in the subtypes parameter.

+#### Subtype Parameter Value Ordering

+The subtypes list MUST be ordered by the type id value of each type, in ascending lexicographical order.
+That is, `preimage-sha-256` MUST appear before `prefix-sha-256`, which MUST appear before `threshold-sha-256`, and so on.

+## Condition URI Parameter Ordering

+The parameters of a condition URI MUST appear in ascending lexicographical order based upon the name of each parameter.
+For example, the `cost` parameter must appear before the `fpt` parameter, which must appear before the `subtypes` parameter.

 # Example Condition